CHIP (computer): Pocket CHIP and Pockulus

-Pocket CHIP includes a CHIP, a case with a 4.3 inch 480×272 pixel resistive touchscreen, a clicky keyboard, GPIO headers on the top of the device, and GPIO soldering pads inside of the injection molded case.
-A 5-hour battery is included.
-Following DIP specifications, the CHIP snaps into the case with no "screws or glues" creating a portable computer.
-On the lower right corner of the Pocket CHIP is a hexagonal hole that takes a standard #2 HB pencil.
-Inserting the pencil creates a stand that allows the Pocket CHIP to stand upright on a desk.
+Pocket CHIP included a CHIP, a case with a 4.3 inch 480×272 pixel resistive touchscreen, a clicky keyboard, GPIO headers on the top of the device, GPIO soldering pads inside of the injection molded case, and a 5-hour battery.
+Following DIP specifications, the CHIP snapped into the case with no "screws or glues" creating a portable computer.
+On the lower right corner of the Pocket CHIP was a hexagonal hole that takes a standard #2 HB pencil.
+Inserting the pencil created a stand that allowed the Pocket CHIP to stand upright on a desk.
 Likewise, on the lower left is a circular hole for a pen.

-PocketCHIP comes loaded with a special edition of CHIP OS that includes the DIP's driver and a couple of additional applications, including a special version of video game console virtual machine PICO-8, a fully functional Linux terminal, a file browser, a terminal based web browser called surf, and modular synthesizer SunVox.
+PocketCHIP came loaded with a special edition of CHIP OS that included the DIP's driver and a couple of additional applications, including a special version of video game console virtual machine PICO-8, a fully functional Linux terminal, a file browser, a terminal based web browser called surf, and modular synthesizer SunVox.

 The Pockulus is a virtual reality setup incorporating a Pocket CHIP that requires some 3D printing.